strapdata/elassandra/docs/elassandra/source/operations.rst

        }
    }'

-Deleting an Elasticsearch index does not remove any Cassandra data, it keeps the underlying Cassandra tables but remove elasticsearch index files.
+Deleting an Elasticsearch index does not remove any Cassandra data, it keeps the underlying Cassandra tables but remove Elasticsearch index files.

 .. code::